netgrif/academy/docs/examples/embedded/embedded.md

 <iframe style="height: 1150px;" title="Request demo" src="https://demo.netgrif.com/process/6292090212a4c2585540300a_survey"></iframe>

 <h3>Video of working with the application:</h3>
-<iframe style="height:450px" src="https://www.youtube.com/embed/WBY5ZhPvyGI" title="YouTube video player" frameborder="0" allow="accelerometer;
+<iframe style="height:450px" src="https://www.youtube.com/embed/K4koGOg7Dpo" title="YouTube video player" frameborder="0" allow="accelerometer;
 autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The application was created in under 30 minutes, without deeper knowledge of any pro-code language.
+It contains the generation of the pdf file, the creation of complex data forms, and multiple short scripts that were just drag'n'droped (containing postal code web service).
+The whole application can be easily embedded in the external web.

 [comment]: <> (<h3>Detail of platfrom architecture:</h3>)